- Displacement Method

-This option will only have an influence if the material contains an Emission node; otherwise it will be disabled.
+The method used for sampling the emissive component of the material.
+This option will only have an influence if the material contains an emissive material node, otherwise it will be ignored.

 - Transparent Shadows